NonaSoftware/Clotho3-Use-Case/HOW_TO_RUN_THIS_APP_AND_CLOTHO.md

 stay on this page!

 Running Necessitas:
-1. Just click on home.html!
+1. Just click on home.html! (in firefox or safari)

 MAC: